jackdignamit/Tines-SOAR-and-LimaCharlie-EDR-Automated-Incident-Response-Project/README.md

 # Architecture Diagram

+(diagram soon - WIP)

 1. **Detect malicious behavior:**
-   Use LimaCharlie to detect when LaZagne.exe executes on a Windows VM by using a Detect & Response Rule.
+   Use LimaCharlie to detect when LaZagne.exe executes on a Windows VM by using a Detect & Response (D&R) Rule.
 2. **Automate response:**
    Once detected, send alert data to a SOAR (Tines) to automate the next steps.
 3. **Notify stakeholders**